-4.2.4 Algorithm Baseline Selection
+4.2.5 Algorithm Baseline Selection

-The current baseline algorithm is the algorithm of choice as it is best suited to fulfill mission requirements and facilitated the unplanned transition from SMAP radar to radiometer input.
-It is anticipated that research projects will examine additional radiometer freeze/thaw retrieval options, including single channel approaches and additional combinations of the brightness temperature measurements (e.g. Rautiainen et al 2014), the use of diurnal information, and the application of algorithms to estimates of emissivity rather than brightness temperature.
+The current baseline algorithm is the algorithm of choice as it is best suited to fulfill mission requirements and facilitated the unplanned transition from SMAP radar to radiometer inputs.
+It is anticipated that research projects will examine additional radiometer freeze/thaw retrieval options, including different combinations of the brightness temperature measurements (e.g. Rautiainen et al 2014), the use of diurnal information, and the application of algorithms to estimates of emissivity rather than brightness temperature.
 Further algorithm refinements may include the use of additional ancillary information for identifying and screening false freeze/thaw retrievals, or imposing additional quality flags.